 When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.
 Find out more.

-With the news of the new traffic light system coming into effect this summer coupled with the fact that Greece, Portugal, Turkey and Cyprus are all hoping to welcome British holidaymakers back to their shores, you might be considering booking a trip.
-But financial risks still remains.
+With the new traffic light system coming into effect this summer and Mediterranean countries including Greece, Cyprus, Spain and Portugal clamouring to welcome British holidaymakers back to their shores, you may be considering booking a trip.
+But financial risks remain.

 Although Spain has lifted its ban on UK arrivals, it is currently only for those with valid reasons to travel there and you must be armed with negative PCR tests.

-Greece, Cyprus and Portugal have indicated that they plan to accept UK holidaymakers from spring, although with some restrictions.
+Meanwhile Greece, Cyprus and Portugal have also indicated that they plan to accept UK holidaymakers this summer with varying requirements.

 However, despite countries being keen to welcome Brits back, the government has said that holidays abroad won’t be possible until at least 17 May.
 It is also introducing a traffic light system when the ban on non-essential travel is removed.